-Hampi solo travel tops the bucket-list for most, if not all backpackers.
-The name ‘Hampi’ did not ring a bell for many travellers till the past some years.
+Hampi solo travel tops the bucket list for most if not all backpackers.
+The name ‘Hampi’ did not ring a bell for many travellers till the past few years.
 But as of late, this culturally rich village has become a favourite pick among passionate backpackers and solo travellers.

 On your Hampi solo travel, make sure to feel the travel-friendly vibes of this culturally rich yet modern locale.
 Hampi is actually a village that is set in Karnataka, on the banks of the river Tungabhadra in southern India.
 In my current blog, I will share my experience with all of you along with the budget required, places to stay, eat and visit for sightseeing.